OpenVisualCloud/VDI-Toolkit/modules/Examples/MDSCMRDASample/README.md

 ```

 ## Compile:
-Open Developer PowerShell for VS 2022 and run below commands:
+Open Developer PowerShell for VS 2022 and run the following commands:
 ```bash
 cd scripts
 .\WinBuild.bat
 ```
-And the binary can be found in "scripts\build\Release" folder.
+The binary can be found in "scripts\build\Release" folder.

 ## License
-MDSCMRDASample module is licensed under MIT license.
-Note that MIT license is only the license for Intel VDI Tool Kit itself, independent of its third-party dependencies, which are separately licensed.
+MDSCMRDASample module is licensed under the MIT license.
+Note that the MIT license is only the license for Intel VDI Tool Kit itself, independent of its third-party dependencies, which are separately licensed.

-One of the dependecies FFmpeg is an open source project licensed under LGPL and GPL.
-See https://www.ffmpeg.org/legal.html.
+One of the dependencies, FFmpeg, is an open source project licensed under LGPL and GPL.
+See [FFmpeg Legal](https://www.ffmpeg.org/legal.html).
 You are solely responsible for determining if your use of FFmpeg requires any additional licenses.
 Intel is not responsible for obtaining any such licenses, nor liable for any licensing fees due, in connection with your use of FFmpeg.